laravel/docs/queues.md

         public $tries = 25;

         /**
-         * The maximum number of exceptions to allow before failing.
+         * The maximum number of unhandled exceptions to allow before failing.
          *
          * @var int
          */